salonishah01/CSC510-FALL23-P28-Project3/README.md

 ## :rocket: Installation

 ## 1. Python Virtual Environment Setup (Windows)
-We need the python 3.9 version, hence we need to setup a virtual environment(venv).
+We need the Python 3.9 version; hence, we need to setup a virtual environment (venv).
 Following are the steps to setup venv:

 ```
 Install python 3.9 #installing python
 py --list #to view all versions on python present
-py -3.9 -m venv {virtual environment name} #creating a virtual environment
+py -3.9 -m venv {virtual environment name} creating a virtual environment
 cd {virtual environment name} #navigating to virtual environment
 Scripts\activate #activating virtual environment
 ```

 ## 2. Python Virtual Environment Setup (Mac OS)
-1.We need the python 3.9 version, Follow the below steps for setup 1)Install Homebrew:
+1. We need the Python 3.9 version.
+Follow the below steps for setup: 1) Install Homebrew:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-2.Now install PyEnv to switch between different version of python
+2. Now install PyEnv to switch between different version of python

 ```
 brew install pyenv
 ```

-3.Now to install required version of python using PyEnv, run this command:
+3. Now, to install the required version of Python using PyEnv, run this command:

 ```
 pyenv install 3.9.2
 ```

-4.To SetUp MacOS path for pyEnv in ZSH or OhMyZSH
+4. To set up the MacOS path for pyEnv in ZSH or OhMyZSH

 ```
 echo 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.zshrc